ducksouplab/ducksoup/README.md

 Parts of DuckSoup result from interactions within the [pion](https://pion.ly/) commmunity in general, and from [Galène](https://github.com/jech/galene) in particular.

 The following STUN servers are used by the project: stun.l.google.com:19302 and stun:stun3.l.google.com:19302 (previously stun.stunprotocol.org:3478).

+## License

+DuckSoup is licensed under the **PolyForm Noncommercial License 1.0.0**.

+This project is available freely for academic, personal, and non-commercial research purposes.
+Commercial use is strictly prohibited.

+For the full legal terms, please see the [LICENSE](LICENSE) file in this repository.
+If you are interested in using DuckSoup for commercial purposes, please contact [Insert Your Contact Info Here].